shareresearchteam/SAMI-Robot-Tic-Tac-Toe/README.md

-# Jamie Robot
+# Social Animated Mechanical Interlocutor (SAMI) Robot
-All of the pieces for the modified Aster robot that is, itself, a modified-to-be-cheaper Poppy robot.

-Based on the [Aster](https://www.thingiverse.com/thing:3992150) robot, which is a modified [Poppy](https://www.thingiverse.com/thing:2280067) robot that uses MG996R servo motors instead of the much more expensive dynamixels, and then modified more to instead use the HiWonder HTS serial bus servo motor series.
+The Social Animated Mechanical Interlocutor (SAMI) robot is based on the [Aster](https://www.thingiverse.com/thing:3992150) robot, which is a modified [Poppy](https://www.thingiverse.com/thing:2280067) robot that used MG996R servo motors instead of the much more expensive dynamixels.
+The SAMI robot has been modified to use the HiWonder HTS serial bus servo motor series in addition to implementing additional features.

 ## High Level System Capabilities